Database architecture

 Model

-At a high level the database model can be described in the image bellow.
+At a high level the database model can be described in the image below.

 Important things to note about the relationship: